 The discussions about working capital above does not include working capital of PPML.
-As described above under the "Deconsolidation of Pine Point Mining Limited and investment in joint venture" heading below, subsequent to the closing of the Transaction and until Appian has acquired an ownership interest of 60% in PPML, all funding in respect of the Pine Point Project will be made by way of cash calls issued by the board of PPML.
+Subsequent to the closing of the Transaction and until Appian has acquired an ownership interest of 60% in PPML, all funding in respect of the Pine Point Project will be made by way of cash calls issued by the board of PPML.
 Accordingly, the Company will not be required to make any cash contributions to PPML until Appian has reached the Target Ownership Percentage, following which, cash calls will be satisfied by each of Appian and Osisko Metals on a pro-rata basis pursuant to approved annual programs and budgets as determined by the board of PPML.